-- PO will send the mediation report along with earlier duly-prepared DIR forms
+- PO will send the mediation report along with earlier duly-prepared DIR forms.

 After Entering Into Court (APPEARANCE AND FOR COUNTER stages)

-- Now Court issues a summon to all the respondents ([read sec 2(a)]: proper term for accused people in a Domestic Violence Case) to attend court proceedings on a specific date.
+- Now Court issues a notices to all the respondents ([read sec 2(a)]: proper term for accused people in a Domestic Violence Case) to attend court proceedings on a specific date.
 The stage is called APPEARANCE.

 - All respondents to attend court on the first appearance date and give attendance and collect the ‘accused copies’ of Domestic Violence Complaint, Affidavit under 297 CrPC, DIR forms and mediation report from the Court Bench Clerk.
 One set will be given per respondent.

 - Till this point, no need of engaging an advocate.
 Court gives next date, the business of which will be FOR COUNTER.
 The written statement of our objects otherwise a counter, is to be prepared and submitted to the court on next date of appearance or earlier, with Bench Clerk.

 - One may engage a lawyer to plead the case for you here on wards.
 If you know Law + Case Facts + Court Procedure, one may let court know, you would like to argue the case, on your own, as Party-in-person.